-All applicants must complete and mail the following materials to the Flight Path Museum and Learning Center Scholarship Committee.
+All applicants must complete and email the following materials to the Flight Path Museum and Learning Center Scholarship Committee.

-Application and supporting documents must be postmarked by Tuesday, May 26, 2020 and received by Monday, June 1, 2020.
+Application and supporting documents must be emailed by Monday May 3, 2021.

-Send completed applications to the address below.
-DO NOT email or FAX your applications
+Email completed applications to the email address below.
+DO NOT postal mail or FAX your applications.

 Phone: (310) 331-1551 (R. E. Smith and Associates)